kastle-lab/kastle-drawbridge/resources/personas.md

 ### Outcome

-This learning path qould provide Rachel with the necessary insights that she can use to finish her dissertation with success.
+This learning path would provide Rachel with the necessary insights that she can use to finish her dissertation with success.

 </td>
 </tr>